History of the Jews in Tunisia: From Vandal peace to Byzantine repression

-At the beginning of the 5th century the arrival of the Vandals has opened a period of respite for the Jews.
-The Arianism of the new masters of Roman Africa was closer to the Jewish religion than the Catholicism of the Church Fathers.
-The Jews probably thrived economically, backing the Vandal kings against the armies of Emperor Justinian, who had set out to conquer North Africa.
+The arrival of the Vandals at the beginning of the 5th century marked a period of respite for the Jews, since the Arianism of the new rulers of Roman Africa was closer to Jewish monotheism than the Catholicism of the Church Fathers.
+Jews likely prospered economically and supported the Vandal kings against the armies of Emperor Justinian, who sought to reconquer North Africa.

-Justinian's victory in 535 opened the period of the Exarchate of Africa, which saw the persecution of the Jews with the Arians, the Donatists and the Gentiles.
-Stigmatized again, they are excluded from any public office, their synagogues are transformed into churches, their worship is proscribed and their meetings forbidden.
-The administration strictly applies the Codex Theodosianus against them, which allows the holding of forced conversions.
-If the emperor Maurice attempts to repeal these measures, his successors return there and an imperial edict imposes baptism on them.
+Justinian's victory in 535 began the period of the Exarchate of Carthage, which favored Nicene Christianity and persecuted Jews, Arians, Donatists, and pagans.
+Jews were once again stigmatized and excluded from public office.
+Jewish synagogues and pagan temples were converted into churches, their worship banned, and their gatherings prohibited.
+The administration strictly enforced the Theodosian Code against them, leading to forced conversions.
+Although Emperor Maurice attempted to repeal these measures, his successors reinstated them, culminating in an imperial edict mandating baptism.

-Some Jews have fled the Byzantine-controlled cities to settle in the mountains or on the confines of the desert and fight there with the support of the Berber tribes, many of whom would have been won by their proselytism.
-According to other historians, the Judaization of the Berbers would have taken place four centuries earlier, with the arrival of Jews fleeing the repression of the Cyrenaic revolt; The transition would have been made progressively through a Judeo-Pagan syncretism with the cult of Tanit, still anchored after the fall of Carthage.
-Whatever the hypothesis, the historian of the fourteenth century Ibn Khaldun confirms their existence on the eve of the Muslim conquest of the Maghreb on the basis of eleventh-century Arab chronicles.
-However, this version is fairly questioned: Haim Zeev Hirschberg recalls that the historian wrote his work several centuries after the facts, Mohamed Talbi that the French translation is not totally exact since it does not render the idea of the contingency expressed by the author, and Gabriel Camps that the Jarawa and Nefzaouas quoted were of Christian confession before the arrival of Islam.
+Some Jews reportedly fled cities under Eastern Roman control to settle in mountain regions or oases at the edge of the desert.
+There, with the support of Berber tribes, they resisted Roman rule, converting many Berbers to Judaism through proselytism.
+However, it is possible that the Judaization of the Berbers occurred four centuries earlier, following the arrival of Jews fleeing the repression of the revolt in Cyrenaica.
+This transition may have happened gradually through a syncretism of Jewish and pagan practices, including the worship of Tanit, which persisted after the fall of Carthage.
+This supports the legend of the Judeo-Berber queen of the Aurès Mountains, Kahina, who resisted the Islamization of the Maghreb.
+Regardless of the hypothesis, the 14th-century historian Ibn Khaldun confirmed their existence on the eve of the Muslim conquest of the Maghreb based on 11th-century Arab chronicles.
+However, this version is heavily contested: Haïm Zeev Hirschberg notes that Ibn Khaldun wrote his work centuries after the events, and Mohamed Talbi points out that the French translation is not entirely accurate, as it fails to convey Ibn Khaldun's sense of possibility.
+Gabriel Camps also asserts that the Djerawa and Nefzaouas mentioned were Christians allied with the Eastern Romans before the advent of Islam.

-In any case, even if the hypothesis of the massive conversion of whole tribes appears fragile, individual conversions seem more probable.
+Regardless, while the hypothesis of mass tribal conversion to Judaism seems fragile, individual conversions appear more likely.